Aliases for P2RY12 Gene

 GeneCards Summary for P2RY12 Gene

 P2RY12 (Purinergic Receptor P2Y12) is a Protein Coding gene.
 Diseases associated with P2RY12 include Bleeding Disorder, Platelet-Type, 8 and Mephenytoin Poor Metabolizer.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Imipramine/Desipramine Pathway, Pharmacokinetics and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled adenosine receptor activity.
 An important paralog of this gene is P2RY13.

 UniProtKB/Swiss-Prot for P2RY12 Gene